Information for families of people in long-term care and assisted living.

 COVID-19 health and safety measures

-The health and safety of our residents, their families and our staff is our first priority and a responsibility that is taken very seriously.
+The health and safety of our residents/tenants, their families and our staff is our first priority and a responsibility that is taken very seriously.
 We continue to follow directions from public health officials and other clinical experts regarding the best infection prevention and control measures to take to avoid transmission of the COVID-19 virus.

 Some of the measures we have put in place are:

-- enhancing our daily cleaning practices;
+- Enhancing our cleaning and infection control practices;

-- ensuring that staff wear a procedure mask that covers their mouth and nose, eye protection and other personal protective equipment as recommended;
+- Ensuring that staff wear a procedure mask that covers their mouth and nose, eye protection and other personal protective equipment as recommended;

-- observing outbreak prevention and outbreak management measures as required.
+- Observing outbreak prevention and outbreak management measures as required.